How to Apply

 Is there an application fee?

 We do not charge an application fee.
 The program partners and providers we work with often waive their application fees for UW-Madison students.
-Before paying an application fee, contact your program Enrollment Specialist Advisor to find out if that fee can be waived for you.
-Find their name and email address in the “Contacts” tab of the program webpage.
+Before paying an application fee, contact your program Enrollment Manager to find out if that fee can be waived for you.
+Find their name and email address in the “Contacts” tab of the program webpage

 How many programs can I apply to?